mainy1995/MemeHub-Bot/messages.md

         ```ts
         {
           id: string, // The id of the contest
+          tag: string, // The hashtag / category of the contest
+          emoji: string, // The emoji of the contest
           running: boolean // True, if this contest is running
         }[]
+        ```
+  - `contest:top`: Shows the best contributions for a contest
+      - Worker: `MemeHub-Contests`
+      - Request data:
+      ```ts
+      {
+        id: string, // The id of the contest
+        vote_type: string, // The vote type that counts
+        amount: number // The amount of memes to return
+      }
+      ```
+      - Response data:
+      ```ts
+      string[] // a list of meme ids
       ```